shashi0396/Helm-chart-k8s/README.md

 # Helm-chart-k8s
-Helm chart for k8s deployments
+Helm chart for k8s deployments.
-# Backend Application Helm Chart

 This Helm chart deploys a containerized backend application on Kubernetes with flexible configuration for networking, scaling, scheduling, and environment-specific deployment strategies.
 It is designed to work well on **Amazon EKS**, supporting **AWS ALB Ingress**, **NGINX Ingress**, autoscaling, and common production requirements.